Wago-Norge/Docker-Support-and-Documentation/Docker/Node-RED-Tutorial/tutorial.md

 For instance, the Google API, or YR XML weather forecast.

 This guide will show how Node-RED is installed with Docker, and introduce you to simple steps for programming.
 This guide assumes that you have already installed the latest firmware on your PLC, and the Docker.ipk.
+If you have not done this yet, see the other guide in this repo.

+See further exmaples below.

 ### First off:
 1. Connect to your PLC through PuTTY (or a different SSH terminal).